Chesapeake Bay Magazine

 Intro to Boating a 1-Year Plan

-The “Intro to Boating” plan is a one year plan and has unlimited use of all the boats up to 22‟.
+The “Intro to Boating” plan is a one year plan and has unlimited use of all the boats up to 24‟.

 This plan is designed for new boaters who are unsure of their interest or their family‟s interest in boating, but they know they want to enjoy time on the water, now!
-It includes classroom training, a certificated class on Boating Safety, “on the water” skills development with an instructor and boat, practice sessions with a variety of boats, “ad hoc” training and support by the Dock Master, seminars on boating and “on-the-water” service and towing services.
+It includes classroom training, a certificated class on Boating Safety, “on the water” skills development with an instructor and boat, practice sessions with a variety of boats, “ad hoc” training and support by the Dock Master, seminars on boating and “on-the-water” service and towing service.
 The whole club is in a support roll for the new boater.

-One-year memberships are paid up front, do not have overnight cruising privileges and generally are limited to boats up to 22‟ in length.
+One-year memberships are paid up front, do not have overnight cruising privileges and generally are limited to boats up to 24‟ in length.

 A Short Term 3-Year Plan